It pays to be prepared. We often get asked, “What do I need to bring to be prepared for my hunt?”

 Hogs are very keen to scent.
 Scent control spray is highly recommended.
 You can purchase this at most local sporting goods stores.
-We do our best to hunt from stands to use the wind direction to our advantage.
+We do our best to hunt from stands and use the wind direction to our advantage.

 LICENSE OR TAGS